tiswanso/governance/OPERATING_MODEL.md

 - **Responsibilities**:
     1. Oversee strategic and long-term Collective goals.
     2. Guide architectural decisions and set standards.
+    3. Delegate specific scopes of authority to working groups per the [working-group processes](WORKING-GROUP-PROCESSES.md).
-    3. Resolve escalated technical or governance disputes.
+    4. Resolve escalated technical or governance disputes.
-    4. Ensure the community adheres to the Code of Conduct and licensing standards.
+    5. Ensure the community adheres to the Code of Conduct and licensing standards.
-    5. Approve critical changes to the Collective's recommendations for affiliate project's governance, or licensing.
+    6. Approve critical changes to the Collective's recommendations for affiliate project's governance, or licensing.
-    6. Direct marketing, including evangelism, events and ecosystem engagement
+    7. Direct marketing, including evangelism, events and ecosystem engagement

+### 3.6 **Working Groups**

+The AGNTCY Steering Committee is responsible for approving the creation of working groups to handle specific scopes of authority.
+The processes that govern working group formation, operation, and dissolution are defined per the [working-group processes](WORKING-GROUP-PROCESSES.md).
+Contributions made under the direction and authority of working-groups are expected to conform to the same processes defined in the AGNTCY operating model as defined in this document, unless deviation is specifically defined in the working-group's approved charter.

 ---